Dreamland (Dessen novel): Part II: Rogerson

 Caitlin and Rogerson's relationship becomes more physical.
 Rogerson introduces Caitlin to drugs and a woman in her mid-twenties named Corinna.
 They become best friends and begin to smoke pot.

-Caitlin begins to forget school which causes her to not attend classes and fail every class possible.
-Rogerson helps her with this, claiming that "he knows everything."

-Caitlin soon begins to be abused by Rogerson when she does not tell Rogerson where she is, and when she is seen talking to other boys.
+Caitlin starts skipping school and cheerleading practice so Rogerson won't have to wait for her when he picks her up.
+He soon begins to be abusive.
+He hits Caitlin in the face when they're in the car and he is upset with her; a pattern develops where he hits her but only in places covered by clothes.
 Caitlin begins writing in the gift that she received from Cass, a dream journal.
-Caitlin begins to see Cass in a TV show that Cass's boyfriend works on.
-Caitlin's mom engages in the show, not caring about what's happening but finally seeing her daughter again.
+Meanwhile her mother spends every afternoon watching the TV show that Cass's boyfriend works on, and gets occasional glimpses of her daughter.

 On Christmas Eve, Caitlin finally agrees to sleep with Rogerson.
 She says later in the book that whenever they have sex it is the only time she feels safe.

 One day, Caitlin's friend, Rina, decides to take her out for some fun.
 They go to Rina's step fathers' lake house, but Caitlin was terrified because she knew that Rogerson was waiting outside of her house.
 She tried calling him, but he never picked up the phone.

 Caitlin walks away and heads home.
 She sees Rogerson parked in front of her house.
 She gets into his car and Rogerson becomes angry with her and begins to abuse her, until she is pushed out of the car.
 He continues to abuse her until Caitlin's mother shoves Rogerson away from her and calls for help.
 One of the neighbors calls the police, and Rogerson is arrested.